How Wire Transfers Work: Sending and Receiving Money

 A wire transfer is an electronic transfer of money.
-A traditional wire transfer goes from one bank or credit union to another using a network such as SWIFT or Fedwire.
-But the term wire transfer gets used for other types of transfers as well, so clarify the requirements if somebody asks for a wire transfer.
+A traditional wire transfer goes from one bank or credit union to another using a network such as the Society for Worldwide Interbank Financial Telecommunication (SWIFT) or Fedwire.
+But the term wire transfer gets used for other types of transfers as well, so it's best to clarify the requirements if somebody asks for a wire transfer.

 Speed of Wire Transfers